ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   <figcaption>Figure 3: Detailed Baseline Reference Architecture Layers and Components</figcaption>
 </figure>
 </div>

 A Baseline Protocol Stack Reference Architecture as depicted above in Figure 3 is comprised of the following layers:

 * **Baseline Protocol (BPI) Abstraction Layer**: This layer enables accessing all externally available BPI functions through APIs as defined in the Baseline Protocol API Standards document
 * **Middleware Layer**: This layer manages all counterparties to an agreement and its associated workflows and worksteps with business rules and business data as well as all counterparty delegates.
 In addition, it manages all messaging between counterparties to an agreement and instantiation of processing layers based on newly created or updated agreements and their workflows, worksteps, business rules, and business data.
-* **Processing Layer**: Manages, properly sequences, and deterministically processes and finalizes in a privacy-preserving, cryptographically verifiable manner all state change requests from counterparties to all agreements represented in the BPI.
+* **Processing Layer**: Manages, properly sequences, and deterministically processes and finalizes in a privacy-preserving, cryptographically verifiable manner all state change requests from counterparties to agreements represented in the BPI.
 * **CCSM Abstraction Layer**: This layer enables accessing all required BPI functions implemented on one or more CCSMs through APIs as defined in the Baseline Protocol API Standards document.
 * **CCSM Layer**: This layer manages, properly sequences, and deterministically processes in a privacy-preserving, cryptographically verifiable manner all transactions from the Processing Layer as well as either deterministically or probabilistically finalizes on the CCSM all CCSM state transitions based on said transactions.